We're in it together!

-Step by Step is a small 501(c3) non-profit, but when we could, we've always helped other organizations that also help disadvantaged WV communities and families.
+Step by Step is a small nonprofit, but whenever we can, we always help other organizations that also help disadvantaged WV communities and families.

-parents to come to the legislature and make their voices heard.
-In this case, it was a bill that would have privatized important foster care functions
+The West Virginia Foster & Adoptive Kinship Network mobilizes foster and adoptive parents to come to the legislature and make their voices heard.
+In this case, it was a bill that would have privatized important foster care functions.

 WV families typically have not been at the table when important policy and program decisions were made in the past.
 The network will give families a platform and a collective voice, so they can work together and be heard on issues related to foster care and adoption.